On the Fast Track to Full Gold Open Access: Results

-All three designed and suggested models are competitive and balanced, both within themselves and compared to each other.
-Such a state of affairs will as a consequence have freedom and flourishing of science a reality, with opportunity and a chance for everybody.
-This will indeed then be the open science, and the model that is sustainable while working well in a long run.
+All three designed and suggested models are competitive and balanced, both within themselves and compared to each other, and they will likely best work in parallel, through multiple journals.
+Such a state of affairs will, as a consequence, make freedom and the flourishing of science a reality until, if necessary, other new or novel models are implemented (while preprint servers can resolve article inaccessibility), with opportunity and a chance for everybody.
+This will indeed then be the open science and the general model that is sustainable while working well in the long run.